 - Health: Advances in health-related technology are truly mindboggling, including the possibilities for a bathroom mirror that can scan one’s face and detect heart disease, stroke and cardiovascular disease warning signs, and even a toilet that can report its owner’s vital signs remotely to a call center.

-While technological evolution is certainly exciting to watch, what will be the cost – both physically and psychologically for seniors?
+While the evolution of home care technology is certainly exciting to watch, what will be the cost – both physically and psychologically for seniors?
 Dr. Joseph Coughlin, notes that as a society we should imagine an older age that is more than simply living longer, but rather about living better.
 Read more of Dr. Coughlin’s Wall Street Journal article on how technology will transform aging.

 Heaven at Home Care believes there’s no replacement for the personal connections built through good, old-fashioned, one-on-one interactions, and it’s been said that our caregiver/senior relationships are like a “match made in Heaven!”
-Our Dallas in-home caregivers truly enjoy spending quality time reminiscing and learning about the lives of the seniors in their care, enjoying arts and crafts together, playing board games, or providing accompaniment to fun outings.
-If your senior loved one could benefit from the companionship of a Texas in-home caregiver, give us a call any time at 866-381-0500.
+Our University Park home caregivers truly enjoy spending quality time reminiscing and learning about the lives of the seniors in their care, enjoying arts and crafts together, playing board games, or providing accompaniment to fun outings.
+If an older adult you love could benefit from the companionship of a University Park home care companion, or care in any of the surrounding areas, give us a call any time at 866-381-0500.